Pedro19082000/GlobalGameJam/README.md

-files used from the gamejam and before
+files used from the gamejam and for studies
 TEAM : Pedro,David,Rafael